HotdrynoodlesTauren/GObject-Storage/README.md

 **Do not share your __OSSAccesskeyID__ and __OSSAccessKeySecret__ with others!**

 ### 4. Setup RabbitMQ
-1. Prepare for a RabbitMQ server.
+1. Prepare for a RabbitMQ server within a Docker container.
 2. Generate a `Exchange` service and a message `Queue`.
 3. Find `config/rabbit.go` and modify the following line according to your RabbitMQ setup:
 ```